MML4379/ComputiOS/README.md

 ## Checklist
 BOOTLOADER:
 - [x] Hello world in assembly
+- [x] Switching to protected mode and printing text
 - [ ] Disk loading functionality
-- [ ] Switching to protected mode and printing Hello World
 - [ ] Switching to long mode and printing the available amount of memory
 - [ ] Mapping memory
 - [ ] Looking for VESA modes
 - [ ] Passing control to a kernel

 KERNEL:
-I will continue this checklist later.

-API:
 I will continue this checklist later.

 DRIVERS: